-Our Indigenous Taskforce meets regularly to consider and respond to issues of concern to Aboriginal and Torres Strait Islander employees.
+Our Indigenous Taskforce meets regularly to consider and respond to a range of matters of interest to Aboriginal and Torres Strait Islander employees.
 Chaired at Deputy Secretary level, the Indigenous Taskforce has members from a number of areas of the department and provides a forum for Indigenous employees, represented by the IEN, to discuss issues and ideas directly with senior management.

 A culturally aware workforce